liveBuildKenya/backend-dev-test/readme.md

 ```

-## How to ensure the system and data.
+## How to ensure the system and data security.
 1. How do we prevent a user from changing sensitive database values.

 The file of interest is [Network Factory](Presentation/Jambopay.Web.Framework/Factories/NetworkMarketing/NetworkMarketingFactory.cs).
 The folowing code creates an instance of the data protector from the Microsoft.AspNetCore.DataProtection namespace